Chatbot Agency

 Delivery time 3–5 weeks

-Never anchor your price to the tool subscription cost.
-A client does not care that Voiceflow costs you $50/month.
-They care that the bot reduced their support workload by 60%.
-Price against that outcome, not against your software bill.
-A chatbot that saves a business $5,000/month in staff time is worth $2,000/month in retainer fees.
+Never anchor your offer to the tool subscription scope.
+A client does not care that Voiceflow scope requirements you validated traction.
+They care that the bot reduced their support workload by 60%. offer against that outcome, not against your software bill.
+A chatbot that saves a business validated traction in staff time is worth validated traction in ongoing support.

 5. Finding Your First Clients